SuLab/Applied-Bioinformatics/Configuration_RNAseq.md

 ### 3. Download HISAT and the human reference indices
 First, we need to download a software called HISAT
 * *If you are a Mac user*, go to https://ccb.jhu.edu/software/hisat2/index.shtml and find the box labeled Releases.
 Download the Mac version by clicking the link.
 * *If you are an ubuntu/WSL user*, open a terminal, the execute this command `wget ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads/hisat2-2.1.0-Linux_x86_64.zip`.
 (NB: if you get an error using `wget`, try replacing that with `curl -O`.
+NB: `-O` is the letter O not the digit 0.
 Same applies for all subsequent `wget` commands.)

 For either operating system, unzip the file (this can be done using the `unzip` command from terminal) and keep the folder in a location where you can find it.